 Fake: The “MARC JACOBS” logo is too thin.

-Shortlist: Quickly tell fake Marc Jacobs bags
+Shortlist: Quickly tell FAKEs

-Stitching : Authentic bags have thicker, shorter stitches with higher density, while fakes have thin, long stitches.
+Stitching: Authentic bags have thicker, shorter stitches with higher density, while fakes have thin, long stitches.

-Rear Label : Genuine bags feature thicker, bigger stitches and deeply embedded text, whereas fakes have small, thin stitching and overly large, superficial text.
+Rear Label: Genuine bags feature thicker, bigger stitches and deeply embedded text, whereas fakes have small, thin stitching and overly large, superficial text.

-Interior Pocket : Authentic bags have deeply engraved text, while fakes have superficially printed text.
+Interior Pocket: Authentic bags have deeply engraved text, while fakes have superficially printed text.

-Handler : The genuine bag uses denser, smaller, and thicker threads, whereas the fake has thin and long stitches.
+Handler: The genuine bag uses denser, smaller, and thicker threads, whereas the fake has thin and long stitches.

-Leather Tag : On authentic bags, the print is thicker and smaller.
+Leather Tag: On authentic bags, the print is thicker and smaller.
 Fakes display thin, oversized text.

-Bottom : Genuine bags have thinner threads that blend with the leather, while fakes have thick, protruding threads.
+Bottom: Genuine bags have thinner threads that blend with the leather, while fakes have thick, protruding threads.

-Logo : The authentic bag has a visibly thinner “MARC JACOBS” print, in contrast to the fake’s thicker letters.
+Logo: The authentic bag has a visibly thinner “MARC JACOBS” print, in contrast to the fake’s thicker letters.

-Carbine : Authentic bags feature a thicker, less legible “MARC JACOBS” text, whereas fakes have a thinner logo.
+Carbine: Authentic bags feature a thicker, less legible “MARC JACOBS” text, whereas fakes have a thinner logo.

 Use this list whenever you’re in a rush.